 Problem identified that the countermeasure addresses The percentage of drivers involved in fatal crashes who tested positive for having alcohol and/or drugs in their systems has been increasing in recent years.
-Drugged driving is an increasing issue that has outpaced alcohol-impaired driving.
+Drugged driving is an increasing issue that has outpaced alcoholimpaired driving.
 Youth are experimenting with drugs and alcohol at a young age.
 There are significant gaps in Hawaii's impaired driving data, as well as deficiencies in data sharing, data access, data integration and timely reporting.
 Impaired driving is a highly complex issue with many different components, factors, and nuances.
 Historically, strategies have been siloed, with the various parts acting in isolation or with limited partnerships.
-Link between problem • To combat impaired driving, Hawaii will address the issues more ID and countermeasure holistically - applying Safe System Approach concepts; evaluating strategy among traditional and non-traditional nartners; and providing forums to promote those partnerships, discussions, and collaborations.
-Countermeasures and NHTSA's Uniform Guideline No. 8 for Impaired Driving justifications Program Management and Strategic Planning Communication Program Dorformance torgets the Program Evaluation and Data (C.E.)
-Care Derformance Target #E Also hell immerized Driving countermeasure (C-5) Core Performance Target #5 - Alcohol-Impaired Driving Estalities strategy will address Tatanties As stated in Uniform Guideline No. 8 for Impaired Driving, "An effective impaired driving program should be based on strong leadership, sound policy development, program management and strategic planning, and an effective communication program."
-These will hopefully lead to reductions in impaired driving crashes Estimated Funding 2024 and fatalities.
-2026: \$1,534 069 $\begin{array}{cccccccccccccccccccccccccccccccccccc$ FFY 2026 estimated amount: \$524.010.00 Funding sources: FAST 154AL, 164AL, 405d BIL 154AL, 164AL, 405d Supplemental BIL 405d
+Link between problem ID and countermeasure strategy To combat impaired driving, Hawaii will address the issues more holistically - applying Safe System Approach concepts; evaluating existing practices and policies; encouraging collaborations among traditional and non-traditional partners; and providing forums to promote those partnerships, discussions, and collaborations.
+Countermeasures and justifications NHTSA's Uniform Guideline No. 8 for Impaired Driving Program Management and Strategic Planning Communication Program Program Evaluation and Data Performance targets the countermeasure strategy will address (C-5) Core Performance Target #5 - Alcohol-Impaired Driving Fatalities As stated in Uniform Guideline No. 8 for Impaired Driving, "An effective impaired driving program should be based on strong leadership, sound policy development, program management and strategic planning, and an effective communication program."
+These will hopefully lead to reductions in impaired driving crashes and fatalities.
+Estimated Funding 2024- 2026: \$1,534,069 FFY 2024 estimated amount: \$498,760.00 FFY 2025 estimated amount: \$511,229.00 FFY 2026 estimated amount: \$524,010.00 Funding sources: FAST 154AL, 164AL, 405d BIL 154AL, 164AL, 405d Supplemental BIL 405d